softmagnet/tp/docs/UserGuide.md

 * This is a command that requires next-of-kin (NOK) information.
 * This command is split into two segments (excluding command keyword).
 The first segment are the inputs before `nok/` and the second segment are the inputs after `nok/`.
-    * The segments are not fixed in order and inputs in the first segment are about student information whereas inputs in the second segment are about NOK's information.
+    * Inputs in the first segment are about student information whereas inputs in the second segment are about NOK's information.
-* The order of input within its own segment is swappable.
+* The order of input within its own segment is swappable, but the segments themselves are not.
 * The command does not allow adding duplicate students - as defined as the student having the same name, ignoring case.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**